Robinhood vs. Stash

 The right mobile trading app for you depends on your experience level and how you like to invest.
 Robinhood is for more traditional investors who want to place their own orders and like specific investment selections including stocks, ETFs, and options.

 Stash works well for beginner investors who don’t know much about different investments or strategies.
-However, they may like tech stocks or they want to support different industries.
-These themes are used to group ETFs together, and with the expert guidance of Stash, investments are made to increase your portfolios.
+However, they may like the tech industry or they want to support different industries.
+These themes are used to group ETFs together, and with the expert guidance of Stash, investments can be made easily into your portfolios.

 Overall, Robinhood inches out ahead of Stash due to its investment selections, including cryptocurrencies, which makes it pretty special.
 However, if you are looking to retire with a nest egg and want more guidance, then it’s best to use Stash.